 Showing affection and love requires some openness in front of the camera and can be difficult for some couples.

-So how do you get two complete strangers to let down their guard and get lost in the moment?
-It can definitely be tricky, especially for men.
-If you have taken some time to establish a relationship with them (see above) you are well on your way to helping them show emotion.
+So how do you get two strangers to let down their guard and get lost in the moment?
+It can be tricky, especially for men.
+If you have taken some time to establish a relationship with them (see above), you are well on your way to helping them show emotion.

 Give them some assignments.
-Ask one of them to whisper in the others ear.
-Or maybe ask them to walk along a path while talking and laughing with one another.
+Ask one of them to whisper in the other person's ear.
+Or maybe ask them to walk along a path while talking and laughing.
 Ask her to lean on his shoulder like they were sitting on the front porch of their house.
 These assignments will usually bring out emotion that you can then photograph.

 Be aware of the love you are seeing.
-As you are posing them, let them know you see their love and how beautiful they look.
+As you pose the couple, let them know you see their passion and how beautiful they look.
 That goes for all couples.
 Always let them know how beautiful they are!

 When it comes to posing, look for candid moments.
 Begin with some basic posing and then throw in the assignments mentioned above.
-In between there will likely be fun, candid moments for you to capture.
+There will likely be some fun, candid moments for you to capture between those assignments too.

-There might be laughing or snuggling that happen without your encouragement.
-There might be a moment when she closes her eyes while she is laying on his shoulder.
+There might be laughing or snuggling that happens without your encouragement.
+There might be a moment when she closes her eyes while lying on his shoulder.
 These moments are precious, so make sure to photograph them!